maryland-high-school-sports/record-books/winter/basketball/README.md

 [School:]{.underline} The school of the record holding player.

-[Year(s):]{.underline} The year or years during which a player set the record.
+[Year:]{.underline} The year during which a player set the record.

-[Gender]{.underline}

-There are two parts to this set: State Tournament Records and Career/Season Records.
-Career/Season records includes pitching and offense.
+[Game:]{.underline} The game in which the record was achieved (ie. semifinal).

+[Game 1 Number:]{.underline} If a record was set across two games, the value, score, or total achieved in the first game.

+[Game 1 Opponent:]{.underline} If a record was set across two games, the opponent in the first game.

+[Game 2 Number:]{.underline} If a record was set across two games, the value, score, or total achieved in the second game.

+[Game 2 Opponent:]{.underline} If a record was set across two games, the opponent in the second game.

+There are many parts to this set: 32-Plus Point Scorers (Girls), 34-Plus Point Scorers (Boys), Individual Tournament Records, Team Tournament Records, Facts (additional info, in text), Mildred Haney Murray Sportsmanship Award (Girls), Jack Willard Sportsmanship Award (Boys).

 ## Methodology

 ### Data Collection/Organization

-The MPSSAA spring record book keeps all team/individual records and history for spring sports.
+The MPSSAA spring record book keeps all team/individual records and history for winter sports.
 The original pdf file on their website can be found [here](https://content.mpssaa.org/view/882333632/).
 I used the ChatGPT 4o AI model to convert this data from the pdf to a digital spreadsheet format.
-I then took the spring record book file and selected only the softball pages, then downoaded attached those pages as pdf files to give to ChatGPT.
+I then took the spring record book file and selected only the basketball pages, then downloaded attached those pages as pdf files to give to ChatGPT.
 I then told the machine to create a spreadsheet file with the column names that I desire, and gave an example of how I wanted it to look.
 The machine was then able to go